ludus-leonis/FreeBeeGee/docs/INSTALL.md

 docker run -d -p 8765:80 -v /home/username/fbg-data:/var/www/html/api/data ghcr.io/ludus-leonis/freebeegee:latest
 ```

-FreeBeeGee will then recreate all necessary files in this volume including a default `server.json`.
+FreeBeeGee will recreate all necessary files in this volume including a default `server.json`.
 You'll have to set your admin password there manually.
 Edits in your config file will be effective with the next page reload, no container restart necessary.

 ## Configuration